October 2014

 This painting raises interesting questions analogous to those which players, editors, makers and listeners to early music have faced for years, so we may be in a good position to comment on this aspect of art history.
 It is a problem of modern taste and authenticity.
 For this painting, which looks so beautiful now, has been much restored.

-When it emerged into modern consciousness in the 1970’s this picture was in a dreadful state.
+When it emerged into modern consciousness in the 1970s this picture was in a dreadful state.
 Painted on three oak panels, whole areas of paint had flaked off where the panels were joined and about 3cm in from both sides of the painting.
-In the 1970’s it was taken off the wood panels, put onto new canvas and the missing areas were painted in.
+In the 1970s it was taken off the wood panels, put onto new canvas and the missing areas were painted in.
 Inevitably decisions had to be made about what was in the missing parts and some rather odd choices were made.
 A bit later it was suggested that the sitter might be Nicholas Lanier and that it was therefore an important painting.
 The artist was, and still is, unknown but, from the composition and the particular flesh tones so reminiscent of Rubens, it seems likely to have been an Antwerp or at least a Flemish painter.
 This was the state of things when it was sold at Christies in July 2009.
-A very detailed zoomable photograph of it is still available on Christie’s website
+A very detailed zoomable photograph of it is still available on Christies website http://tinyurl.com/yhou3o2 It is worth comparing this with the painting as it now appears.

 The main important areas of repaired damage are down the central sections of both the little wall paintings and down the right-hand-side of the painting.
-All the fingerboard above the sitter’s left hand was missing.
-For some reason the 1970’s restorers decided to extend the fingerboard and strings to the edge of the picture, completely bypassing the pegbox!
+All the fingerboard above the sitters left hand was missing.
+For some reason the 1970s restorers decided to extend the fingerboard and strings to the edge of the picture, completely bypassing the pegbox!

 detail from Christies website

 But maybe they had some evidence for this?
 After all the neck in the present version is rather short, with only 7 tied frets and no body frets.
-Only three years before, in 1610, Dowland had written: “the necks of lutes were lengthned, and thereby increased two frets more, so as all those Lutes which are most receiued and disired, are of tenne frets.”
+Only three years before, in 1610, Dowland had written: the necks of lutes were lengthned, and thereby increased two frets more, so as all those Lutes which are most receiued and disired, are of tenne frets.
 Surely Lanier of all people would have had an up-to-date lute?
-He was the rising star of English lute players and was appointed one of the lutes in the King’s Music in 1615/16 and went on to be appointed Master of the King’s Music in 1626.
+He was the rising star of English lute players and was appointed one of the lutes in the Kings Music in 1615/16 and went on to be appointed Master of the Kings Music in 1626.
 The pegbox itself is clearly not correct in perspective with the neck even though the perspective in the rest of the picture is well handled.
 Were there still existing at that stage traces of this longer neck and did the first restorers think that the pegbox was a later addition?
 We shall now never know.
 But they did at least continue the neck consistently with the lower section, with its wide gap between the edge of the fingerboard and the topmost visible string.

 After its sale at Christies the picture went into another restoration workshop where all the old overpainting was removed (and maybe also some original final glazes, for the flesh tones no longer look so Flemish) and different decisions were made.
 This time the neck was finished off with an implausibly sharp, narrow-looking ebony nut in line with the pegbox and the fingerboard was narrowed above the hand to remove the awkward gap between the top-string and the fingerboard edge.
 The neck now has a step in it underneath the hand!